A desirable De Dion - Bouton Type G Victoria was first registered in Switzerland 10th of July 1901, powered by single

 This amazingly original voiturette has been part of famous Marcoux’ Collection and according to what we know,

 Mr. Marcoux bought this de Dion already before WWII.
 It means it stayed with the same collection for around 80 years!!!

 The oldest original document in the file is dated 1912 when it was issued by the Swiss Customs at a time the car left

 the country for a trip.
-There is a la Revue Automobile dated September 9th 1948 showing Mr. Marcoux driving the car
+There is La Revue Automobile dated 9th of September 1948 showing Mr. Marcoux driving the car

 in exactly same condition as it is today!
 Only 3 cars of this type are known to survive in the world and we believe this